A Packed 7-Day Itinerary for Crete: All the Highlights in One Week!

 Time spent: 2 hours

-Lake Kournas is the biggest freshwater lake on the island of Crete—well to be fair, it is the only one.
+Lake Kournas is the biggest freshwater lake on the island of Crete—well to be fair, it is the only one, but in terms of size it's pretty big.
 I wouldn’t say it's not worth visiting but as we are passing, we stop by.
 We've spent about two hours there, and it was just enough for us.

 The lake is rather small with tiny stony beaches but offers some water sports activities.
 You can rent paddleboats there!
 But that's pretty much it.